giantoak/arachnys-client/README.md

 #### List requests and responses

-All list requests accept the following querystring parameters:
+If not stated otherwise, all list requests accept the following querystring parameters:

 *   `page_size <int>` - max number of objects to show on page (default: `10`)
 *   `start <int>` - 0-based index of first result to show in results page